 - Service Learning

-Students have several opportunities with TwHP to be involved in civic engineering, reflection, collaboration, and problem solving as informed citizens of their society with over 150 classroom-ready learning projects.
+Students have several opportunities with TwHP to be involved in civil engineering, reflection, collaboration, and problem-solving as informed citizens of their society with over 150 classroom-ready learning projects.

 - Excitement and Application

 Students get excited to go on educational field trips because learning outside of the classroom implies learning in real life, which implies real-life application.
 This is a win-win for everyone!

 So what are the benefits of letting AST help you set up your TwHP Field Trip?

 AST will make planning your TwHP outing as easy as we can, from helping you define a realistic budget to reserving a motorcoach to get you there.

 - Agent to Group Check-In’s

 Our agents like to check-in after the trip and see how everything went, if anything went wrong and if you have any suggestions on how to make the next trip more pleasant.